 Special Rules: Select two fighters to work this territory.
 Sometimes travelers don't want to pay up, and a shootout may occur.
-If doubles have been rolled, one of the fighters working this territory has been injured during such an occurrence.
-Randomly determine one of the fighters working this territory and Roll on the Lasting Injury table for this fighter, and count all results of 11-26 as 31-45.
+If doubles have been rolled, one of the fighters working this territory has been injured during such an occurrence, and no Income is collected.
+Randomly determine one of the fighters working this territory and roll on the Lasting Injury table for this fighter, and count all results of 11-26 as 31-45.
 If the fighter survives, they've learned an important lesson regarding readiness.
 Add the Overwatch skill to this fighter's card.